 I mean just because the shopping list is huge, doesn’t mean the load can actually be carried efficiently, even if there is an army of in-house recruiters.

-And if recruiters are spending more time on recruitment activities but being less effective, then it doesn’t really matter how many open jobs the company has.
+And if recruiters are spending more time on recruitment activities but are less effective, then it doesn’t really matter how many open jobs the company has.
 The outcome will be increased time to hire, and eventually an unhappy team member.

 Activities must be viewed strategically, with bold leaders performing pattern-interrupts, and possibly entire pattern-disrupts on parts of their hiring process.

 Sure, TA teams are hired to go to market and undertake talent research, outreach, source, talent engagement, shortlist, interview and submit candidates to their stakeholders.
 It’s their job!